finnbear/actix-tcp-leak/README.md

 7. Disconnect your internet connection (I tested on a laptop with WiFi, and turning off the WiFi was sufficient)
 8. Observe that some or all of the inflight TCP connections are permanently leaked
 9. As an alternative to 6-8, observe that ~1 out of every 100 real-end-user connection to the VPS public IP will leak

+## Note

+The above is not necessarily limited to Debian 11, that's just what I tested.